New Inscribed Properties (2019)

 Located in the Yangtze River Basin on the south-eastern coast of the country, the archaeological ruins of Liangzhu (about 3,300-2,300 BCE) reveal an early regional state with a unified belief system based on rice cultivation in Late Neolithic China.
 The property is composed of four areas – the Area of Yaoshan Site, the Area of High-dam at the Mouth of the Valley, the Area of Low-dam on the Plain and the Area of City Site.
 These ruins are an outstanding example of early urban civilization expressed in earthen monuments, urban planning, a water conservation system and a social hierarchy expressed in differentiated burials in cemeteries within the property.

 Erzgebirge/Krušnohoří (Ore Mountains) spans a region in south-eastern Germany (Saxony) and north-western Czechia, which contains a wealth of several metals exploited through mining from the Middle Ages onwards.
-The region became the most important source of silver ore in Europe from 1460 to 1560 and was the trigger for technological innovations.
+The region became the most important source of silver ore in Europe from 1460 to 1560.
+Mining was the trigger for technological and scientific innovations transferred worldwide.
 Tin was historically the second metal to be extracted and processed at the site.
 At the end of the 19th century, the region became a major global producer of uranium.
 The cultural landscape of the Ore Mountains has been deeply shaped by 800 years of almost continuous mining, from the 12th to the 20th century, with mining, pioneering water management systems, innovative mineral processing and smelting sites, and mining cities.

 United Kingdom of Great Britain and Northern Ireland